ronp2001/mail-tester/README.md

 (if you're running this on windows make sure [Docker desktop](https://www.docker.com/products/docker-desktop/) is installed and running )

-afterwards run:
+Afterwards run:

 ```bash
   docker compose up
 ```

-congratulations the project should now be up and running.
+Congratulations, the project should now be up and running.